-If you monitor SO_2 mass emission rate and report this record at a common stack, do not apportion the SO_2 mass emission rate measured at the common stack to the individual units (i.e., do not report any additional DHV records under the associate Unit IDs).
+If you monitor $SO_2$ mass emission rate and report this record at a common stack, do not apportion the $SO_2$ mass emission rate measured at the common stack to the individual units (i.e., do not report any additional DHV records under the associate Unit IDs).

-If, for a particular unit, you monitor SO_2 mass emission rate at multiple stacks (or ducts), do not report the combined SO_2 mass emission rate for the unit (i.e., do not report any unit-level DHV records).
+If, for a particular unit, you monitor $SO_2$ mass emission rate at multiple stacks (or ducts), do not report the combined $SO_2$ mass emission rate for the unit (i.e., do not report any unit-level DHV records).

-Derived NO_x Hourly Emission Rate (lb/mmBtu)
+Derived NOx Hourly Emission Rate (lb/mmBtu)

-For each unit or stack with a NO_x emission rate CEMS, report the calculated NO_x emission rate in the UnadjustedHourlyValue element and the bias-adjusted emission rate in the AdjustedHourlyValue element of a DHV record.
-If you monitor NO_x emission rate and report this record at a common stack, do not apportion the NO_x emission rate measured at the common stack to the individual units (i.e., do not report any additional DHV records under the associated Unit IDs).
+For each unit or stack with a NOx emission rate CEMS, report the calculated NOx emission rate in the UnadjustedHourlyValue element and the bias-adjusted emission rate in the AdjustedHourlyValue element of a DHV record.
+If you monitor NOx emission rate and report this record at a common stack, do not apportion the NOx emission rate measured at the common stack to the individual units (i.e., do not report any additional DHV records under the associated Unit IDs).

-If, for a particular unit, you monitor NO_x emission rate at multiple stacks (or ducts), calculate the heat-input weighted hourly emission rate for the unit, but do not report those hourly unit level values (i.e., do not report any unit-level DHV records for NO_x emission rate).
-Rather, only use them to calculate the quarterly and cumulative NO_x emission rates for the unit.
+If, for a particular unit, you monitor $NO_x$ emission rate at multiple stacks (or ducts), calculate the heat-input weighted hourly emission rate for the unit, but do not report those hourly unit level values (i.e., do not report any unit-level DHV records for $NO_x$ emission rate).
+Rather, only use them to calculate the quarterly and cumulative NOx emission rates for the unit.
 Report these quarterly and cumulative values in the unit-level SUMMARY VALUE DATA record.

 For a combined-cycle turbine that uses a multiple-stack configuration, report separate stack-level DHV records for each hour in which there is both main stack and bypass stack operating time.
-Then, calculate a time-weighted unit-level NO_x emission rate for each hour, as described in the SUMMARY VALUE DATA record instructions.
+Then, calculate a time-weighted unit-level $NO_x$ emission rate for each hour, as described in the SUMMARY VALUE DATA record instructions.
 Store, but do not report, these time-weighted, hourly unit-level emission rates.
-Rather, only use them to calculate the quarterly and cumulative unit-level NO_x emission rates.
+Rather, only use them to calculate the quarterly and cumulative unit-level $NO_x$ emission rates.

-For Derived NO_x Mass Emission Rate (lb/hr)
+For Derived NOx Mass Emission Rate (lb/hr)

-For each unit, stack, or pipe at which NO_x mass emissions are measured or estimated, submit a DHV record, for every hour in the reporting period that the unit or stack operates.
+For each unit, stack, or pipe at which $NO_x$ mass emissions are measured or estimated, submit a DHV record, for every hour in the reporting period that the unit or stack operates.

-If you monitor NO_x mass emissions and report this record at a common stack, do not apportion the NO_x mass emissions measured at the common stack to the individual units (i.e., do not report any additional DHV records under the associated Unit IDs), unless the units are required to report NO_x mass emissions under subpart GGGGG of 40 CFR Part 97.

-For units subject to subpart GGGGG of 40 CFR Part 97 where NO_x mass emissions are monitored at a common stack and apportioned to the units, unit level NO_x mass emissions DHV records are required for every unit operating hour.
+If you monitor NOx mass emissions and report this record at a common stack, do not apportion the NOx mass emissions measured at the common stack to the individual units (i.e., do not report any additional DHV records under the associated Unit IDs), except as follows: for units opting to report forunless the units are required to report NOx mass emissions under subpart GGGGG of 40 CFR Part 97.For units subject to subpart GGGGG of 40 CFR Part 97 where NOx mass emissions are monitored at a common stack and apportioned to the units, unit level NOx mass emissions DHV records are required for every unit operating hour.

-If, for a particular unit, NO_x mass emissions is monitored at multiple stacks (or ducts), do not report the combined hourly NO_x mass emissions for the unit (i.e., do not report any unit-level DHV records for NO_x mass rate).
+If, for a particular unit, $NO_x$ mass emissions is monitored at multiple stacks (or ducts), do not report the combined hourly $NO_x$ mass emissions for the unit (i.e., do not report any unit-level DHV records for $NO_x$ mass rate).